 If you feel you’ve made a bad mistake in regards to a Las Vegas wedding, the process is just as easy to annul as it was to get married in the first place.
 Not all quick marriages are for the best.

-The Bottom Line: A Las Vegas Wedding Is a Real Wedding
+The Bottom Line: A Las Vegas Wedding Is a Legal Wedding

-The bottom line to remember is that yes, a Las Vegas wedding is a real and legally-binding marriage contract between two people.
+The bottom line to remember is that, yes, a Las Vegas wedding is a real and legally-binding marriage contract between two people.
 Never assume that the process is fake or for comic relief–even though you can choose a wedding theme that is quite comical.
-Apart from that, Las Vegas is an amazing place to wed.
+Apart from that, Las Vegas is an amazing place to get married.

 Find out the Best Places for Wedding & Engagement Pictures in Las Vegas!

-A Vegas wedding is, in and of itself, an exciting concept to consider.
-Be sure to meet the following main criteria:
+A Vegas wedding is, in fact, legal.
+A Las Vegas wedding is, in and of itself, an exciting concept to consider.
+If you’re ready to take the leap, make sure that you meet the following requirements: